February 17, 2015

 Read these tips that can keep you and your family safe from the various types of accidents and injuries over the winter months:

-Safe Walking Tips for Winter Weather
+Safe Walking Tips for Winter Weather in NY

 Your footwear makes a big difference in your ability to avoid a slip and fall.
 Wear boots with good rubber tread, manufactured specifically for winter walking.
 Carry your other shoes with you, even if you are just going to walk a few steps from the curb to your place of work.
 Those few steps can be a disaster if you have slippery, smooth footwear.